jsverify/jsverify/examples/set-cover/README.md

 The failing case makes sense. `greedy` is so trivial, it doesn't satisfy the fifth property.
 Thus we have to improve our solver!

-However we will not alter `greedy` itself, but make more optimal solver.
-We will see later why so.
+However we will not alter `greedy` itself, but make a more optimal solver.

 ## Better solver

-This better solver is still trivial.
-Let's first sort our input so larger sets are in the beginning!
+This *better* solver is still trivial.
+We sort the input so larger sets are in the beginning, thus the fift property will be satisfied.

 ```js